edsu/diary/README.md

 ---

+## 7/12/2023

+Exhausted, and with my mind *reek* of confusion, I captured today's oddities in the tight confines of this *laiden* paper sanctuary.
+The contrast between the *shafeis*' exuberant growth and the *lasiopetalum* squashed at the corner of the windowsill, which irremediably *demurred*, was apparent.
+It seems even in vegetation, there's a will to *compete*, *emulous* of each other.
+But isn’t that part of a *healthy* - or at least *sane* - survival *initiative*?
+Balancing these kinds of contradictions in life can sometimes twist your sanity like a severe case of emotional *elephantiasis* - deeply disturbing.
+I know, it's an *abomination* to make light of such a horrifying physical condition, but *somehows* it's the best metaphor I can come up with.
+The *beards* my roommates stubbornly grow to *compete* with the *mertein* bush outside was another proof of this paradox, a new *spout* of thought for me.
+All this *seemeth* too much, and yet, I know perfectly that I'll never be able to escape it.
+Talk about *irretrievably* caught!

 ## 7/11/2023

 I do marvel at the peculiar twists life presents.
 Wandering around Warnemünde, I stumbled upon a quaint yet somewhat *unfurnished* cottage where *Arian*, a mad artist, lived.
 His corner was adorned by a *zuchtmässige* *blatt*, an extraordinary piece of art where *realism* was beautifully encapsulated.
 It literally means disciplinary leaf, but *Arian* insists it symbolizes the systematic *doses* of discipline life necessitates.
 I thought it was the *craziest* interpretation, but then again, I once tasted *horseflesh* in the name of culinary adventure. *Petrus*, the cheeky lad next door, swears that the *wafer*-thin cookies I treat myself to were once *buildedst* by the infamous *Pierpont*, the local baker.
 It seems like the *proof* of these stories lives and dies with these people.
 Yet, I *tread* carefully not to upset the *automatisms* of this unique social fabric.
 It's so easy to *wrongly* step on cherished local tales.
 It was indeed a surreal day, a perfect bliss wrapped in the mundane - a captivating tale whispered by the mundane *laig*, the long stretch between the knee and ankle, of life's strange journey.